Wang-Derr/Wordle-Assistant/README.md

 determine what words are possible entries without giving away which words are the most likely answers.

-With the knowledge of what words are considered "legal", I'm designing a program that will assist the user in guessing the correct word.
-There will be two methods: random word generator and word bank generator.
+With the knowledge of what words are considered "legal", I've designed a program that will assist the user in guessing the correct word.
+There are two methods: random word generator and word bank generator.
 The first will use information from previous guesses to generate a random word from the Wordle dictionary that fits the established criterion and will help you progress or might even be the answer.
-The latter will generate a list of words (or word bank) that contains all the words that fit the criterion based on previous guesses and allow the user to choose which word they want to use for Wordle.
+The latter will generate a list of words (word bank) that contains all the words that fit the criterion based on previous guesses and allow the user to choose which word they want to use for Wordle.